-3.10.5 A Simple Example
+3.11.5 A Simple Example

-- Open "brain_vistrail.vt" - Choose Save As and rename the file if you do not want to overwrite the original. - Select the "counter 4" version - · Press execute to ensure any necessary upgrades are made - Select Mashup from the toolbar. - In the Mashup Pipeline tab, look under vtkProperty \rightarrow SetOpacity and double-click on Float. - Enter "Opacity" in the Set Parameter box that pops up, then click OK.
+- Open brain_vistrail.vt - Choose Save As and rename the file if you do not want to overwrite the original. - Select the "contour 3" version - Press execute to ensure any necessary upgrades are made - Select Mashup from the toolbar. - In the Mashup Pipeline tab, look under vtkProperty → SetOpacity and double-click on Float. - Enter "Opacity" in the Set Parameter box that pops up, then click OK.
 See figure Creating the Opacity Alias. - Under vtkRenderer → SetBackgroundWidget, double-click on Color and enter "Background" as the alias.
 See figure Creating the Background Alias. - In the center panel, select the Opacity alias. - Change the display widget to numericstepper. - Set the Min Val, Max Val, and Step Size to 0, 1, and 0.1 respectively. - Set the Values List to [0.3, 0.5].
 See figure Configuring the Opacity Alias. - Select the Background alias and make sure the display widget is a combobox. - Select Preview.
-See figure The resulting mashup. - Select Keep, No, and then enter "one" as the new tag name. - Save the file.
+See figure The resulting mashup. - Select Tag, No, and then enter "one" as the new tag name. - Save the file.
+(Open result)